 Explain Futures Market and Spot Market in Brief

 The spot market is also known as the cash market.
 It’s where the exchange of different financial instruments takes place immediately.
+Check out B2Bx review, which is one such crypto exchange.
 Currencies and stocks are the most famous spot market instruments.
 For those who trade currencies, the Fx market is a big global spot market.
 The thumb rule for spot markets is that the asset ownership will transfer instantly following a sell or buy transaction.

 In the futures market, participants can sell and buy contracts for delivery in the future on a specific date.
 The futures market includes different instruments like stock indexes, currencies, commodities, and more.
 In the future market, financial instruments are also called derivatives.
 It is because contract pricing depends on the basic security in cash markets.